ingararntzen/timingdocs/docs/source/events.rst

     });

-For this to be correct, the event provider must replay the initial state as event notifications, the go on to deliver events as usual.
-The **initial events** semantic thus simplifies application code and shifts initialization complexity from the event consumer to the event provider.
+For this to be correct, the event provider must provide the initial state as event notifications, prior to deliver events as usual.
+The **initial events** semantic thus simplifies application code and shifts initialization complexity from the event consumer onto the event provider.

-The initial events semantic only affects the :js:class:`EventProviderInterface` in a few minor details.
+The initial events semantic only affects a few details in the :js:class:`EventProviderInterface`.
 Primarily, there are some extra events.
 The *eInfo.init* parameter of :js:func:`event_callback` is ``true`` for initial events.
 It is also possible to opt out of initial events semantic, by specifying ``{init:false}`` as option to :js:meth:`EventProviderInterface.on`.